NurRobin/RobCorp/Master/Current/RobCorp/HR Incidents/The Archives Incident.md

 - *"NurRobin sends me these broken tools as if they are disposable... but sometimes even broken things can cut deeper than precision instruments."*

+- "You know I granted him access to the Archives, but do you know what he does when he gets in to the archives?
+He sleeps!
+It's quite baffling, he sleeps in no search of knowledge yet the archives grant him the wisdom to crush planets."

 *(It is clear from these notes that Die Rote Sonne views H1ryu as something more than a mere employee—perhaps even a curiosity worthy of further observation.)*

 ---